 Everything you need to know...

-- Gain real work experience that is relevant to your future career.
+- Gain real-world experience that’s relevant to your future career.

-- Learn to produce high-quality, large-scale, enterprise-wide and complex software applications.
+- Learn to produce high-quality, large-scale web, mobile and desktop applications.

 How you learn

 All our courses are designed around a set of key principles based on engaging you with the world, collaborating with others, challenging you to think in new ways, and providing you with a supportive environment in which you can thrive.

 This course starts by helping you develop practical skills in creating software applications through lectures and hands-on tutorial sessions.
 These sessions will build your understanding of how and when to use appropriate processes, tools, technologies and project management practices.

 You’ll have the opportunity to collaborate on real-world projects to produce software prototypes introduced and inspired by industry.
 Tackling projects found in industry will help prepare you for a career in software engineering, all within a supportive learning environment.

 During your final year, you’ll create your own software application, guided by a dedicated project supervisor.
 As part of this project, you’ll undertake research, and apply new skills while you create a software product that you can be proud of.

 The combination of teaching methods applied across the course will allow you to develop a range of skills through practical implementation, problem-solving activities, and teamwork, allowing you to take an active approach to learning and encouraging self-development.

 You will be supported in your learning journey towards highly skilled, graduate level employment through a number of key areas.
 These include